ajlee/gmfoodcal/README.md

 - Post registration email is wrong - doesn't need approval DONE
 - Capthca settings on all forms?
 - New form - request newsletter sending role?
+- Terms and conditions should be on all public forms

 Email
 - Set up cron for processing simplemail emails??